How many prophets are in the Bible?Question: "How many prophets are in the Bible?"

 • Hosea: God often asked a great deal of His prophets, and Hosea was a prime example.
 In order to illustrate the unfaithfulness of the northern kingdom of Israel, God had Hosea marry a prostitute who remained unfaithful after they married.
 To show how God longed to forgive His people, He told Hosea to take Gomer back.
 In addition to the message to Israel of God’s faithfulness, Hosea includes a prophecy that Gentiles would one day follow God (Hosea 2:23).

 • Isaiah: Isaiah holds the record for being the prophet who is most quoted in the New Testament.
-He was an advisor to King Hezekiah of Judah but also had to walk barefoot and naked for three years as a portent against Egypt and Cush.
+He was an adviser to King Hezekiah of Judah but also had to walk barefoot and naked for three years as a portent against Egypt and Cush.
 His book contains prophecies of Jesus and John the Baptist, and Jesus used Isaiah 61:1–2 to begin His ministry in Nazareth.
 It’s possible that Isaiah was also a priest (Isaiah 6:4).

 • Micah: Micah served as a prophet during the reigns of Jotham, Ahaz, and Hezekiah of Judah.
 His message mixed condemnation of sin with the promise of the coming Messiah.
 His book contains the only mention of Bethlehem as the place of the Messiah’s birth.